keyvank/tsp/src/2-hear.md

 Try to generate and play this sound.
 It will sound weird, not at all like a siren.
 But why?

+If you want to understand why this weird sound happens, try plotting the formula we came up with.

+[IMG]

+It looks strange, right?
+Just multiplying the frequency function by \\(2\pi t\\) doesn’t really work—and that actually makes sense.
+If the frequency (f) is constant, everything is fine.
+The input to the sine function just keeps increasing, so you get a normal wave.

+But if the frequency changes over time, things break.
+The input to the sine can sometimes go *backward* instead of always moving forward.
+That’s a problem, because a sine wave doesn’t make sense if its input decreases—time should always move forward.

+So instead of changing the input directly, what we really want to change is how fast time moves forward.
+That “speed” is the frequency, and it should always stay positive.

+What we’re trying to get is just a sine wave that smoothly shifts between high and low pitch—like a siren.

+The correct way to do this is:
+\\(\cos\left(2\pi \int f(t),dt\right)\\)

+For example:

+\\(f(t) = f\\)

+\\(f(t) = f_{\text{base}} + f_{\text{alt}} \cos(t)\\)

+The reason we use an integral is simple: we need to keep track of everything the frequency has done up to time (t).
+So we add up all the past values of (f(t)), and use that as the input to the sine.

+If you plot just that inside part (the integral), it becomes much clearer what’s going on.

 [TODO: Frequency modulation]

 How can we emulate an ear in a computer